amr-abdelhamid/refbook/manuscript/main.md

 G>
 G> \- *- Ron Jeffries*

-In an interesting study titled: *Concise and Consistent Naming*, the authors has conducted token analysis on Eclipse 3.0 code, and found that *"Approximately 70% of the source code of a software system consists of identifiers"*:
+In an interesting study titled: *Concise and Consistent Naming*, the authors has conducted token analysis on Eclipse 3.0 code, and found that *"Approximately 70% of the source code of a software system consists of identifiers"* [17]:

 ![Token analysis of Eclipse 3.0 source code shows that 70* of the code is identifiers which developers coin their names](images/eclipse_token_analysis.png)

-This is why "the names chosen as identifiers are of paramount importance for the readability of computer programs and therewith their comprehensibility" [17].
+This is why "the names chosen as identifiers are of paramount importance for the readability of computer programs and therewith their comprehensibility".
 Imagine that every class, method, parameter, local variable, every name in your software is indicative and properly named, imagine how readable your software will become.

-The good news is that renaming is a low hanging fruit that we can do with minimal side effects, especially if automated *Rename* refactoring is used.
+The good news is that renaming has become a safe refactoring which we can apply with minimal side effects; thanks to the automatic rename capability available in most modern IDE's.

 A> #### Explanatory methods and fields
 A>
 A> < under development - put here the example of bubble sort>
+A>

 [^clean-ron]: Quoted in *Leading Lean Software Development: Results Are not the Point*, by Mary and Tom Poppendieck.